-We are a partnership of Catholic schools and our aim is to provide the very best Catholic education for all in our community and so improve life chances through spiritual,
+We are a partnership of Catholic schools and our aim is to provide the very best Catholic education for all in our community and so improve life chances through spiritual, academic and social development.

 We will achieve this by:

 Placing the life and teachings of Jesus Christ at the centre of all that we do.